William Miranda Torres

 William Edgardo Miranda Torres, also known as "Willito", is a Puerto Rican politician and current mayor of Caguas.

 Miranda is the son of longtime mayor of Caguas, William Miranda Marín and Carmen Sara Torres.
 When his father died on June 4, 2010, William announced his availability to continue his father's work.
 After winning a special election, he was sworn on August 16, 2010 and again on January 11, 2013.

-Miranda studied at the Interamerican University of Puerto Rico, receiving a degree in finance.
+Miranda studied at the Interamerican University of Puerto Rico, receiving a Bachelor of Business Management in finance.
 He has worked as a credit officer for Banco Popular and Banco Santander of Puerto Rico.
 He also worked as a loan officer for the Government Bank and occupied several executive positions within the Puerto Rico Electric Power Authority.

-Miranda Torres has won two elections and has succeeded in continuing his father's legacy.
+Miranda Torres has won three elections and has succeeded in continuing his father's legacy.
 He has developed new programs that are an example to other mayors in the Island.
 Miranda Torres is a leader in economic development creating strategies and executing programs to the benefit of small businesses.